Gesee-y/Cruise.jl/docs/Plugins/index.md

 app = CruiseApp()
 ```

 Then we need to define our structures.
+Any type can be node for a plugin, there is no special supertype.
+This way you can taea fully backed renderer as Maie and just use it as a node.

 ```julia
 struct Sys1